BIVROST/360WebPlayer-for-WordPress/readme.txt

 	* "facebook" - the same as two-by-three, but rotated, and each face is cropped by 1%.
 	* "horizontal-cross" - all sides are in a cross with bottom, right, front and left in the middle row; up is in the top row and down in the bottom.
 	* "vertical-cross" - up is in the first row, bottom, right and front in the second, left in the third and down in the fourth.
 ATI CubeMapGen uses this format.
 	* custom - advanced, please use presets if possible; you can specify any alignment with a description string.
-The string is an 2d array of face names in the order they appear on the texture.
+The string is a 2d array of face names in order of how they appear in the texture.
 The rows are separated by "," and the faces are one letter acronyms (accepts capital letters):

 		*  "f" - front
 		*  "b" - back